 1. Eight frame supers are the way to go if you prefer deeps and lifting is an issue.
-This will reduce the load by as much at 14-16 lbs.
+This will reduce the load by as much as 14-16 lbs.

 2. Medium or shallow supers can be used also in place of deeps.
 Three mediums are about equivalent to two deeps.

-3. You may want to place your hives on a stand that enables you to lift without stooping.
-Downside to this is that it is possible to have supers that are a bit high as the hive expands into more supers.
-Generally, in Texas we don’t get the high stacks you see on the internet.
+3. You may want to place your hives on a stand that enables you to lift without stooping over.
+The downside to this is that it is possible to have supers that are a bit high as the hive expands into more supers.
+Generally, in Texas, we don’t get the high stacks you see on the internet.
 So far it has never been a problem for me.
 I keep all my hives 12 to 15 inches off the ground.

 Location, location, location